 “Even if it seems like it’s taking too long for what we want to arrive, it’s better to stay with the ache than abandon the desire.” ~Danielle Laporte

-Last week when I was in the front row of a yoga class, I moved my hips up and back into downward dog, and through my legs saw the top of my ex boyfriend’s head.
-I hadn’t seen in him months, and I wasn’t really interested in having small talk with the man who’d crushed my heart.
+Last week when I was in the front row of a yoga class, I moved my hips up and back into downward dog, and through my legs saw the top of my ex-boyfriend’s head.
+I hadn’t seen him in months, and I wasn’t really interested in having small talk with the man who’d crushed my heart.

 He approached me, eyes shining, happy to see me.
 I, on the other hand, drove home, walked into my apartment, and sat on the bed for a good cry.

-I cried because when I saw him all of the love came rushing back in and because he didn’t seem to have a clue how much he’d hurt me.
+I cried because when I saw him, all of the love came rushing back in and because he didn’t seem to have a clue how much he’d hurt me.
 So I found myself considering reaching out again.

 Should I write him an email so he knows how much he’s hurt me?
 Should I get coffee with him and fill him in on everything he seems to not understand?

 My mind was moving into “fix it” mode, my habitual state.
-It’s a controlling tendency, something that has kept me in back and forth relationships for most of my life.
+It’s a controlling tendency, something that has kept me in back-and-forth relationships for most of my life.

 You see, I have had many opportunities to learn the lesson of letting go throughout my life.
 People I loved have died, friends have vanished, and men have come and gone.
-Every single time I have had the opportunity to let go I have fought it.
+Every single time I have had the opportunity to let go, I have fought it.

 We fight letting go because we’re afraid.
 We’re afraid of what’s on the other side.